ibm-cloud-docs/hs-crypto/overview.md

 - To get an overall tutorial about using {{site.data.keyword.hscrypto}}, check out [Getting started with {{site.data.keyword.cloud_notm}} {{site.data.keyword.hscrypto}}](/docs/hs-crypto?topic=hs-crypto-get-started).
 - To find out more about programmatically managing your keys, check out the [{{site.data.keyword.hscrypto}} key management API reference doc](https://{DomainName}/apidocs/hs-crypto){: external}.
-- To find out more about encrypting your data by using the cloud HSM function of {{site.data.keyword.hscrypto}}, check out the [GREP11 API reference](/docs/hs-crypto?topic=hs-crypto-grep11-api-ref).
+- To find out more about encrypting your data by using the cloud HSM function of {{site.data.keyword.hscrypto}}, check out the [PKCS #11 API reference](/docs/hs-crypto?topic=hs-crypto-pkcs11-api-ref) and [GREP11 API reference](/docs/hs-crypto?topic=hs-crypto-grep11-api-ref).
 - For more information about the compliance certificates that {{site.data.keyword.hscrypto}} receives, see [Security and compliance](/docs/hs-crypto?topic=hs-crypto-security-and-compliance).

 <br>